morvan68/NWpasta/Trials Pasta.md

 start
 ```
-be sure to grab enough green and a couple white gems, do a "g" or "w" in chat for estimates.
+be sure to grab enough green and red gems, do a "g" or "r" in chat for estimates.
 ```
 protect
 ```